ajuarezse/se_project_react/README.md

 - 🎨 **CSS**: Custom styling based on a provided Figma design.

-- 🌐 **Google Cloud Services**: Hosting both the front-end and back-end with subdomains for easy navigation.
+- 🌐 **Vercel**: Hosting both the front-end and back-end with custom subdomains for easy navigation.

 - 🚀 **PM2 and NGINX**: For process management and reverse proxy configuration.